mattbocosoft/presentation-cocoapods/Further-reading-and-resources.md

 # Further Reading and Resources

-If you are interested more in Cocoapods, here are some resources and tutorials for further reading.
+If you are further interested in CocoaPods, here are some resources and tutorials for further reading.

 ##Tutorials
 [Ray Wenderlich: Introduction to CocoaPods Tutorial](http://www.raywenderlich.com/64546/introduction-to-cocoapods-2)